gonzalezrostani/Assignment-6/Readme.md

   remotes/repodev/master
   remotes/valentina/master
   ```
   The * symbol shows where you are working.
-In this example master is another branch in my local repo.
-Then I also have remotes lines, which are the remotes depo that I have commited.
+In this example, the master is another branch in my local repo.
+Then I also have remotes lines, which are the remotes depo that I have committed.

   ## Connecting the new branch with your _GitHub_
-  This is a relatively similar process as the one I explained in the [labNote](https://github.com/gonzalezrostani/Assignment-6/blob/master/labNotes.md), but now you should be carefull because once you remote and push your new branch, then if you continue working in your local repository you will have to add an extra step.
+  This process is relatively similar to the one I explained in the [labNote](https://github.com/gonzalezrostani/Assignment-6/blob/master/labNotes.md).
+Still, now you should be careful because once your remote and push your new branch, if you continue working in your local repository, you will have to add an extra step.

   To sum:
   * The first time you push a branch:
     * git remote add repodev https://github.com/gonzalezrostani/Assignment-6
     * git push -u repodev dev
-  * Once you have your branch in the remote, then if you want to change a file from your local repository you should
+  * Once you have your branch in the remote, then if you want to change a file from the local repository you should
-    * git pull: this will compare the branches and confirm that there are no conflict between your local repo and the remote.
+    * git pull: this will compare the branches and confirm no conflict between your local repo and the remote.
 You will see a message like this

 ```
 remote: Enumerating objects: 85, done.